fengtan/ldap-explorer/README.md

 - [JXplorer](http://jxplorer.org/) is a cross-platform LDAP browser and editor with many features
 - [ldapsearch](https://linux.die.net/man/1/) is a command-line tool for *nix systems
 * [dsquery](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc754232(v=ws.11)) is a command-line tool for Windows
-- [LEX](http://www.ldapexplorer.com/) is a Windows-only desktop client that requires a paying license (free trial)
+- [LEX](http://www.ldapexplorer.com/) is a Windows-only desktop client that requires a paying license (a free trial is offered)
 - [Many others](https://en.wikipedia.org/wiki/List_of_LDAP_software)

 ## Contributing